FloranteAtencio/Bookkeeping/README.md

 # Bookkeeping ON PREMISE

-# Cafe Database Initial set up for docker and oracle 23c free database version of oracle
+# Bookkeep Database Initial set up for docker and oracle 23c free database version of oracle

 --- Introduction ----------